 It works great stacked with their wordmark:

-2. Century 21
+5. Century 21

-Okay, I know what you’re thinking.
+OK, I know what you’re thinking.

+I just waxed pretentious over Hilton & Hyland’s and SERHANT.’s real estate logos, and now we’re talking about boring old Century 21?
+You bet we are.
+Century 21’s rebranding was and still is all kinds of awesome.
 More to the point, good design doesn’t have to be fancy.
 It needs to project the right message to the right audience.

 It even looks amazing on tote bags:

 It’s hard to talk about branding in the real estate industry without mentioning the plucky upstart brokerage that focused on branding more than any other in recent memory.
 Loaded up with millions in venture capital funding, Compass took branding seriously early on.
 Instead of hiring a flashy marketing agency like Pentagram, Compass developed their brand identity in house.
 The results speak for themselves.

 Why we love it: The Compass logo is minimal, bold, and manages to combine the look of a luxury real estate brokerage with a tech company.
 The subtle tracking—the space between each letter—perfectly balances the all-caps font to make it feel spacious and inviting.